zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 There was conception end.
 Sasara stood the end.
 (Sasara) The fence was at the end.
 Was in the last jewelery.
 AnthiWas itself in the body.
 The Secrets of the Last Two He is the one.
-This is the last one of his penguins, birth is death, behaving, He has no rebirth, “will be remedied and parted.”
+This is the last one of his penguins, birth is death, behaving, He has no rebirth, "will be remedied and parted."

 Komasuthaniddezno.